dvishal485/cowin-unofficial-api/README.md

 <h2 id="filter">
 Filter
 </h2>
-You can always filter out the results according to you from the basic pincode API, but sometimes the result may be long and hence may cause runtime error ( See [Limitations](#limitations) ).
+You can always filter out the results according to you from the basic pincode API, but sometimes the result may be long and hence may cause runtime error (<a href="#limitations">Check out Limitations</a>) .
 Hence it is advisable to filter out the result directly on server side by using `filters`.

 Usage : `https://cowin-api.vercel.app/api/pincode?p=<pincode>&f=<filter>`